PrathimaVyas/Source2HTML/README.md

 # Source2HTML
 **Abstract:**

 The goal of this project is to display the source code in Browser.
 The Source to HTML program shall parse a source file and generate an equivalent HTML file.
 Browser will takes the HTML files as input and renders it in Browser window to display the source code.
-Reserved keywords, preprocessor directives, numerical constants, strings, header files etc must be displayed in predefined color
+Reserved keywords, preprocessor directives, numerical constants, strings, header files etc must be displayed in predefined color.For system header files we should not print '<' and '>' because it will consider it as tag so we need to avoid that just print the header file name.

 **Requirement:**
 1. Application should accept C source file